The sign accompanying the J-2 engine. It reads (note that it mistakenly refers

 S-IV stage; I've corrected this in my transcription).

 J-2 Rocket Engine

-The J-2 rocket engine was developed to power the S-II and S-IV stages of the
+The J-2 rocket engine was developed to power the S-II and S-IVB stages of the Saturn V vehicle.

 The J-2 development program began in 1960 with the first manned flight in 1968.

 The 152-engine production program was completed in 1970.

 A major highlight of the engines' successful flight record came in July 1969.

 The J-2 engines powered stages of the Saturn V AS-506 for Earth-to-orbit and

 the translunar flight portions of Apollo 11, the first manned lunar